Beautiful things sometimes come from unexpected places.

 The Fredericton region, where I live, is filled with talented potters and I am fortunate to be constantly learning from these artists.

-I am also lucky to be able to produce work on my own terms, and only sell pieces that bring me joy - because we all need a little extra joy in our lives!
+I am also lucky to be able to focus on creating pieces that bring me joy - because we all need a little extra joy in our lives!
 That means that I don’t take commissions, although I can absolutely refer you to some talented local ceramicists who do.